openknowledge-archive/datapackage-read-js/README.md

 datapackage.load(path, callback)
 ```

-* `path` {String} The path to the datapackage.json file
+* `path` {String} The path to the Data Package directory or the
+  datapackage.json file

 Load a datapackage.json from a file and normalize it as per the normalize
 function.
-Will search for README at REAME.md in same directory as
+Will search for README at README.md in same directory as
 datapackage.json.

 ## loadUrl